fredatgithub/PasswordGenerator/README.md

 # PasswordGenerator
-this is a .NET Framework 4.8 Winform application that generates a password
+This is a .NET Framework 4.8 Winform application that generates a password

 Here is the application: